ayroblu/animations-demo-react/README.md

     - drag down for search
     - long press to show notification in more detail
     - open apps / notifications / widgets animation
+- unrelated: maintain scroll position on new item added

 ## Getting Started